 2340 SOUTH JOSEPHINE STREET Several years ago, the unique home at 2340 South Josephine Street in University Park received Denver Landmark status through the efforts of the late Shirley Kenneally, the property's most recent owner, with Historic Denver's support.
 The home is known as "The Holland House" and is named for Mary Holland, the original owner.
 Holland came to Denver from Michigan in 1911 and devoted her life to working with underprivileged children tuberculosis patients, and the Red Cross.
 Holland also ran the Colorado Children's Aid Society and participated in the creation of the University of Denver's Department of Social Services.
 The Holland House was designed by architect Eugene Groves and built in 1933 using Grove's patented precast concrete system, which was regarded as revolutionary.
 Grove built four concrete homes in Denver using this technique.
 An exterior staircase and a dome-like structure on the top of the roof became his trademarks.
 Grove graduated from Harvard and came to Denver to recover from tuberculosis.
 Grove did extensive work for Colorado State University and also designed the art deco "Johnson's Corner" in Longmont.
-It is evident that Groves took great pride in creating the "experimental", single-story, concrete 1.667sf residence with 3 bedrooms and 2 baths.
-This unequaled, iconic property is gracefully situated a 15,000sf lot that is meticulously maintained and presents a maze-like labyrinth, walking paths through gardens, a wishing bridge, and once active fishpond.
+It is evident that Groves took great pride in creating the "experimental", single-story, concrete 1,667sf residence with 3 bedrooms and 2 baths.
+This unequaled, iconic property is gracefully situated on a 15,000sf lot that is meticulously maintained and presents a mazelike labyrinth, walking paths through gardens, a wishing bridge, and once active fishpond.
 A favorite spot is the rooftop deck accessed by the exterior concrete steps adjacent to Grove's signature concrete dome structure.
-TO SEE THESE HOMES The interior of each property can be viewed by Googling the respective address.
-Additional information can be obtained by contacting real estate broker, Pam Nunez with Metro Brokers Your Legacy at 303-513-0085.